Can vs. May: What’s the Difference?

 • We can finish the project by Friday.

-In everyday conversation, can is commonly used to ask for or give permission.
+In modern English conversation, can is the most common way to ask for or give permission.

 • Can I borrow your pen?